bPlugins/price-calculator/readme.txt

 = Is Price Calculator block free? =

-Yes, Price Calculator block is a free Gutenberg block plugin.
+Yes, the Price Calculator block is a free Gutenberg block plugin.

 = Does it work with any WordPress theme? =